Vietnam.vn - Nền tảng quảng bá Việt Nam

 ginger-photo-collage-motivational-quote-facebook-cover-2.jpg

-It is not until now that Sa Pa (a general place name before the implementation of the 2-level local government) has been chosen by artists.
+It's not just now that Sa Pa (referring to the place name in general before the implementation of the two-tiered local government system) has been chosen by artists.
 This land has long been a place of residence and creation for many generations of artists.
-The majestic nature, fresh climate, people and cultural identity here have created ideal conditions for painting to flourish.
+The majestic nature, the clean climate, the people, and the cultural identity here have created ideal conditions for painting to flourish.

 Among them, we cannot fail to mention painter To Ngoc Thanh - son of the famous painter To Ngoc Van - who considers Sa Pa his second home and has created thousands of paintings here.
 Painter Dang Tin Tuong opened a studio in Sa Pa in 2002, organized many solo exhibitions, notably "Sa Pa in the Four Seasons of Clouds and Mountains" with the work "Sa Pa in the Cloudy Season" which he spent two years to complete.
 At the age of seventy, painter Tran Luu Hau still regularly goes to Sa Pa every summer to paint, leaving behind many unique large-scale landscape paintings.